Adolphus Wabara: Early career

 In the late 1970s, Wabara worked at the Nigerian Embassy in London as an External Affairs Officer till his transfer to Chad as the Head of Chancery in 1984.
 Two years after, he retired from diplomatic service and returned to Lagos, Nigeria where he dabbled in a few businesses, including bread-making.

 The historic economic crises that swept throughout Nigeria in the 1980s took a toll on his businesses, and subsequently, Wabara worked as the Assistant General Manager Apapa Trawlers, a subsidiary of the Ibru Organization from 1985 to 1989.

 From there, he made his debut in Nigerian partisan politics.

 With the formation of the National Republican Convention by the Ibrahim Babangida regime, Wabara saw a platform to be of service to the people of Ukwa East Local Government Area, Abia State.
 After winning the party primaries, he won the 1992 election against the candidate of the rival Social Democratic Party (SDP).
 Wabara became an Honorable Member of the House of Representatives in the 3rd Republic.
 There, he was appointed as the Chairman of the House Committee on Asia and the Pacific Regions.
 In this capacity, he was sent by the Federal Government on diplomatic missions to the United States of America with the Black Congressional Caucus.

-Wabara’s tenure in the House of Representatives, like those of his colleagues, was cut short in 1993 when the famous "12 June" political crisis erupted in Nigeria.
+Wabara's tenure in the House of Representatives, like those of his colleagues, was cut short in 1993 when the famous "12 June" political crisis erupted in Nigeria.
 The Presidential elections, which had been won by SDP candidate, Chief M.K.O Abiola had been nullified by the Ibrahim Babangida Regime, heralding political tensions and unrest.

-That year, Wabara was one of those who’d stood against the annulment, even after the subsequent Head of State, General Sanni Abacha dissolved the National Parliament.
+That year, Wabara was one of those who would stood against the annulment, even after the subsequent Head of State, General Sanni Abacha dissolved the National Parliament.

 After a stint in New York, Wabara was appointed as a councilor in the Ukwa East Local Government Council, affording him a chance to serve at the grassroots.
 There, he assumed additional duties as the Supervisory Councilor for Education.

 In 1996, an opportunity came for Wabara to advance in his political career.
 The Sani Abacha regime promulgated a transition program between 16 and 25 March 1996.
 One of the tenets of the transition program was non-party elections into local government positions in Nigeria, and by it, Adolphus Wabara was elected and reelected into council Chairmanship for the Ukwa East Local Government.

-The People’s Democratic Party was founded in 1998, and Wabara was a foundational member.
+The Peoples Democratic Party was founded in 1998, and Wabara was a foundational member.
 One year after, he contested in the 1999 Senatorial Elections and won the mandate to represent Abia South District in the Nigerian Senate of the 4th Republic.